attestate/hdmap/readme.md

   But write-access is permanently auctioned via [depreciating licenses](https://anthonyleezhang.github.io/pdfs/dl.pdf).
 - The tax is calculated on a per-block basis.
-- The tax rate is 1/1908000/block.
-The denominator (1908000) represents the number of blocks Ethereum targets to produce in a year (given 12 second block target).
-Practically, means that a self-assessed key worth 1 ether will accumulate a tax obligation of 1 ether/year.
+- The tax rate is 1/31556952 per year.
+The denominator (31556952) is seconds in a year.
+Practically, it means that a self-assessed key worth 1 ether will accumulate a tax obligation of 1 ether/year.
 - Whenever a sub-namezone is transferred via `function give(...)`, the `recipient` assumes the tax obligation.